msv-lab/mnimi/README.md

-# LLM Cache for Agentic Workflows
+# Mnimi - LLM Cache for Agentic Workflows

+Mnimi implements a cache design pattern that modularizes LLM workflows and ensures statistical integrity by enforcing per-component sample independence constraint.
-LLM cache stores responses from an LLM to avoid redundant queries, making runs reproducible, faster, and cheaper, while also enabling deterministic debugging.
+Mnimi helps to avoid redundant queries, making runs reproducible, faster, and cheaper, while also enabling deterministic debugging.

 This implementation